ennhhi/CSnowman/README.md

 ## Sample Output
 It should look like this: https://youtu.be/1C9ZrDrdiow

-# Objective tl;dr: Write implementation files for all the header files.
+# Assignment tl;dr: Write implementation files for all the header files.
 Header files and main.cpp are already written.
 # Objective
 Your objective for this project is to work on several classes to construct a game called CSnowman.
 It is the politically correct version for “Hangman” with the same rules.
 You’ll have eight (8) tries to guess the correct word/phrase.
 For every incorrect guess, a body part of the snowman will be drawn.
 Now how will the game be constructed and what classes are we going to make in order for the game to work?